deathwatchgaming/Unity-Compass/Assets/DWG/UBRS/Resources/UI/Compass/Info/ReadMeLegacy.txt

  * default, though you can change as you desire later"

- Here is just one basic example of saying moving the transform anchors fom "middle & center" to: "Top & Center" and then say for example: stretching the compass across the top and scaling the font to reflect such just for an example.
+ Here is just one basic example of saying moving the transform anchors from "Middle & Center" to: "Top & Center" and then say for example: stretching the compass across the top and scaling the font to reflect such just for an example.

 ----------------------------------------------------------------------------------------